Fair Treatment for the Women of Wales (FTWW) is the only patient-led charity in Wales dedicated solely to female health equality.

 - email assistance;

-- in-person support group meetings and events;
+- online and in-person support group meetings and events;

 - facilitation of focus groups for government, healthcare, and education providers